cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 - `--bbb_mode`: toggle to set the bin-by-bin inclusion options. mode 0: do not add bin-by-bins, 1 (default):use autoMCStat mode
 - `--auto_rebin`: switches on automated rebinning of the input histograms.
 Off by default.
 - `--zero_out_low`: sets the bin contents in some of the SR bins to 0 (for the purpose of making yield tables).
 Off by default.
+- `--year`: set to '2017' by default.
+This governs which filenames to read out of (with -2017 or -2016 postfix!) and appends the year label to the output folder

 ## Setting up workspaces
 **Note: from this point on make sure to have called `ulimit -s unlimited` in your shell since logging in.
 Otherwise any of these manipulations might lead to a seg fault**